eerhshr/buying-behavior-binary-classification/README.md

 Install the required libraries

 ### **3. Open the Notebook**
-After setting up the environment, you can open the Jupyter notebook (`advertising_linear_regression.ipynb`) in your browser:
+After setting up the environment, you can open the Jupyter notebook (`advertising_linear_regression.ipynb`) in your browser